dzintars/dzintars/content/posts/about.md

 ## Evidence

 Most of my journey is documented in abandoned **[GitHub](https://github.com/dzintars)** projects.
-There is no single complete project.
+There is almost no single complete project.
 Everything is WIP or abandoned.

 Even more, lately I am migrating to my own **Gerrit** instance to host all of my code.
 I just don't want to "feed the beast".
 I want to control my resources.
 I want to see full analytics.
 I want to control access.
 And all that.
 **GitHub** doesn't offer anything of that.
-But it is nice "backup" at expense of giving away your privacy and possibility of you being removed from your own project.
+But it is nice "backup solution" at expense of giving away your privacy and possibility of you being removed from your own project.
 And overall, owning your own stuff is a good thing.
 Don't feed the Medium.
 Don't feed the GitHub, GitLab and the likes.
 Heck, don't feed the Google either.
 As more you feed them, as more dangerous they become overall.

-So, after my PDE will get setup smoothly, I most likely will abandon GitHub entirely.
+So, after my PDE (Personal Development Environment) will get setup smoothly, I most likely will abandon GitHub entirely.

 ## Professional interests

 I'm mostly interested about the context of logistics and postal services.
 I am huge believer that in these old industries there are a lot to improve to speed up and make more effective process.
 But it's certainly pretty complex area.
-In particular, I thing these industries could be hugely improved by introducing more real-time data exchange.
+In particular, I think, these industries could be hugely improved just by introducing more real-time data exchange.
 Not emails.
 Not EDI (Electronic Data Interchange).
 Just pure real-time sub-second interaction and collaboration.